 During intermission, WRTI’s Debra Lew Harder speaks backstage with pianist Jonathan Biss.

 Weber, Schumann, and Beethoven, with The Philadelphia Orchestra conducted by Yannick!
 You can’t miss this one!
-That’s this Sunday, May 26th at 1 PM on WRTI 90.1, and streaming worldwide at wrti.org.
+That’s Friday, March 27th at 1 PM on WRTI 90.1, and streaming worldwide at wrti.org.
+Also on WRTI HD-2 on Thursday, March 26th at 7 PM.

 Weber: Overture to Der Freischütz